AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 1. Specify a path to define a location in DAM where assets are to be imported using the **[!UICONTROL Assets Target Folder]** field.
 For example, `/content/dam/imported_assets`.

-1. (Optional) Specify the metadata file to import, provided in CSV format.
-Specify the CSV file in the source blob location and refer to the path while configuring Bulk Ingestor tool.
+1. (Optional) Specify the metadata file to import, provided in CSV format, in the **[!UICONTROL Metadata File]** field.
+Specify the CSV file in the source blob location and refer to the path while configuring Bulk Import tool.
 The CSV file format referenced in this field is same as that of the CSV file format when you [Import and export asset metadata in bulk](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/admin/metadata-import-export.html).
 If you select the **Delete source file after import** option, filter CSV files either using the **Exclude** or **Include MIME Type** or **Filter by Path/File** fields.
 You can use a regular expression to filter CSV files in these fields.

 1. Click **[!UICONTROL Save]** to save the configuration.